Bats have suffered a serious decline due to loss of habitat, timber

 than 2 metres) and clear of any overhanging branches so that the bats

-possible.
-Ideally you could put up several boxes which could face differing
+boxes).
+Ideally you could put up several boxes facing different directions

-directions so that if one box gets too hot or cold for them the bats can
+so that if one box gets too hot or cold for them the bats can move to another.

 signs of use